Summer UW Course Descriptions

 Finally, as a filmmaker, you will learn how to use framing, camera movements and sound to tell a story.
 Your film will be screened during the last week of class.
 A keepsake for generations to come.

-Session II: Richter, Jacob - Writing Democracy: Professional Writing’s Utility for Democracy and Social Justice
+Richter, Jacob - Writing Democracy: Professional Writing’s Utility for Democracy and Social Justice

 Democracy is fragile.
 Polls that survey voters from across the political spectrum consistently show that many voters view democracy in the United States as being under threat.
 Discourse surrounding race-based gerrymandering, voter suppression, voting machines, mail-in ballots, and election misinformation is here to stay, with public communication of these topics being perhaps more important than ever.
 Topics related to elections and democracy might seem like odd fits for a writing course that engages professional writing genres, but as students in this course will learn, professional writing represents a valuable opportunity for civic communication related to Democracy.